How to Fix Gap on One Side of Garage Door

 If you have a gap on one side of your garage door, you can do a few things to fix it.
 This guide will show you how to adjust the tracks and sensors and lubricate the rollers.
 You can get your garage door looking and functioning like new again by following these simple steps.
 Read on for more information.

-If the door on your garage is out of alignment, it can cause a gap on one side of the door.
+If the door in your garage is out of alignment, it can cause a gap on one side of the door.
 This is usually caused by something hitting the door and pushing it out of alignment.
 The way to fix this is to realign the door.
+This can be done by loosening the screws on the top and bottom of the door and adjusting it until it is straight.

 If the roller on your garage door is damaged, it will not be able to roll the door up and down smoothly.
 However, you can purchase a new roller at a hardware store.
 To install it, remove the screws from the damaged roller and replace it with the new one.
-Be sure to follow the instructions that come with the new roller.
+Be sure to follow the instructions for the new roller.

 If your garage door is sagging, it is likely because the tracks are not straight.
 To fix this, you will need to adjust the tracks.
 You can do this by using a level or a carpenter’s square.
 Check the tracks for straightness on both the vertical and horizontal planes.